|

 How To Freeze Bagels & How to Defrost Bagels

-Learn how to freeze bagels.
+Today we’re learning how to freeze bagels.
 Plus, learn how to defrost bagels so that you can enjoy that fresh bagel taste months after you’ve purchased them.

 If you know how to freeze bagels and how to defrost them, yay!
 However, many people don’t know that bagels can be frozen and if that’s the case, they won’t know how to freeze bagels.
 Then, they wouldn’t know how to defrost bagels and so on.